 Try something new

 There’s been a huge rise in veganism in the last few years along with concerns about the impact on our environment.
 In 2018 every eco-Christmas table needs a non-meat alternative!
 Christmas isn’t a time to go without, so if you love your turkey or goose then go for it, but try some of the non-meat options if you get a chance – they’ve come a long way!
-See the latest on offer from your supermarket here or if you feel like trying some recipes yourself check out some delicious ideas from Viva and these from the Vegan Society.
+See the latest on offer from your supermarket here or if you feel like trying some recipes yourself check out some delicious ideas from Viva and these from the Jamie Oliver.

 Give Group Love